Bates College: Cost of attendance and financial aid

 For the 2025–26 academic year, Bates charged a comprehensive price (tuition, room and board, and associated fees) of $89,930.
 The college's tuition is the same for in-state and out-of-state students.
 Bates practices need-blind admission for students who are U.S. citizens, permanent residents, DACA status students, undocumented students, or who graduate from a high school within the U.S., and meets all of the demonstrated need for all admitted students, including admitted international students.
 Bates does not offer merit or athletic scholarships.
 Bates is often the most expensive school to attend in its athletic conference.
 It has the second-lowest percentage of Pell Grant recipients in the U.S., below only Fairfield University.

 Demographics

 For the class of 2025, the gender demographic of the college breaks down to 47% male and 53% female.
-27% of U.S. students are students of color (domestic and international) and 12% of admitted students are first-generation to college.
+27% of U.S. students are students of color and 12% of admitted students are first-generation to college.
 The educational background for admitted students is mixed: 49% of students attended public schools and 51% attended private schools.
-About 90% of this incoming class (of those from schools that officially rank students) graduated in the top decile of their high school classes.
+About 90% of this incoming class graduated in the top decile of their high school classes.
 Bates has a 95% freshman retention rate.
 A significant portion of 45% of all applicants, transfer and non-transfer, are from New England.
-About 89% of students are out-of-state, (all 50 states are represented), and the college has students from 73 countries.
+About 89% of students are out-of-state and the college has students from 73 countries.

 Rankings and reputation

-Bates is one of the Little Ivies, along with universities such as Amherst,Bowdoin, Colby, Connecticut College, Hamilton, Middlebury,Trinity, Tufts,Wesleyan, and Williams.
-The college is also known as one of the Hidden Ivies, which includes much larger research universities such as Johns Hopkins and Stanford University.
+Bates is one of the Little Ivies, along with universities such as Amherst, Bowdoin, Colby, Connecticut College, Hamilton, Middlebury, Trinity, Tufts, Wesleyan, and Williams.
+The college is known as one of the Hidden Ivies, which includes much larger research universities such as Johns Hopkins and Stanford University.
 The 2026 annual ranking by U.S. News & World Report ranked Bates tied for 24th overall best liberal arts college in the nation.
 Forbes ranked Bates 80th in its 2025 national rankings of 500 U.S. colleges, universities and service academies, and 20th among liberal arts colleges.
 In 2025, Washington Monthly ranked Bates 14th among 190 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.